 Our goal at Niagara Health is to provide a quality, safe patient environment, which includes ongoing vigilance with the highest standards of infection prevention and control.

-Are you washing your hands properly?
-Follow these simple steps to ensure a clean result!
+Are you cleaning your hands properly?
+Follow these simple steps to ensure a clean result: